h2oai/sparkling-water/doc/src/site/sphinx/tutorials/secured_flow.rst

             import ai.h2o.sparkling._
             val hc = H2OContext.getOrCreate()

-        You can also start a Sparkling shell without the configuration and specify it using the setters on ``H2OConf`` as:
+        You can also start the Sparkling shell without the configuration and specify it using the setters on ``H2OConf`` as:

         .. code:: scala